 Thanks to the Clean Water Act, billions of pounds of pollution have been kept out of our rivers and the number of waters that meet clean water goals nationwide has doubled – with direct benefits for drinking water, public health, recreation, and wildlife.
 The Act represented a huge step forward by requiring states to set clean water standards to protect uses such as swimming, fishing, and drinking, and for the regulation of pollution discharges.

-And yet – as we approach the 40th anniversary of this important law, many of our rivers remain polluted by urban and agricultural runoff and sewer overflows, and almost half of our streams are in poor health.
+And yet – even after the 40th anniversary of this important law, many of our rivers remain polluted by urban and agricultural runoff and sewer overflows, and almost half of our streams are in poor health.

 Isn’t There Less Pollution Going Into Our Rivers Now Than Ever Before?

 The Clean Water Act has been successful at reducing pollution that enters our rivers and lakes from ‘point sources.’
 These are single, identifiable sources of pollution like wastewater treatment plants and factories.

 However, ‘nonpoint source’ pollution is still a significant problem for clean water.
 This type of pollution occurs when rainwater or snow melt flows over the landscape and picks up pollutants from farmlands and city streets before entering rivers.

 Polluted runoff is a significant source of pollution for many of our rivers, lakes, and streams across the country.

 Don’t we need to relax clean water safeguards to spur economic growth?